 The tendency to focus on one negative detail, allowing it to ruin your happiness, hope, or enjoyment.

-This week we begin our series on everyday thinking errors with the cognitive distortion known as mental filtering.
-As mentioned in my series introduction, periodically, I will define one of the 11 Thought Twists, provide examples of of the stinkin’ thinkin’, I’ll explain how each mental trap can affect productivity in your life, and then offer possible solutions for correcting it.
+We begin our series on everyday thinking errors with the cognitive distortion known as mental filtering.
+As mentioned in my series introduction, I will periodically define one of the 11 Thought Twists, provide examples of of the stinkin’ thinkin’, I’ll explain how each mental trap can affect productivity in your life, and then offer possible solutions for correcting it.

 Mental filtering is an error in thinking where we alter things out of our consciousness, choosing to instead focus on the negative events instead of the positive ones in a situation.